Top Ten Tips Disclaimer

 CAUTION: These examples are furnished here solely for purposes of illustration.
 They are not meant to be forms that can be copied directly and used.
 No sample form for legal purposes should ever be used without first consulting your own attorney.
 No one form can cover all possible situations.
 Each situation has its own specific facts and issues, and it is always best, before using a legal form, to discuss those issues with your attorney to minimize the risk of important considerations being missed.
 You can use these examples to take to your attorney (preferably an employment law attorney) and let him or her adapt one of them to suit your particular company and situation.

-Sample Protests to Claim Notices
+Sample Responses to Claim Notices

 "We do not wish to contest the claimant's entitlement to benefits.
 However, we wish to remain a party of interest to the claim and would appreciate receiving copies of any determinations to which we are a party."